 - A commercial.
 Don’t spend more time promoting yourself than you do helping the readers.

-Feel free to pitch us your idea if you haven’t written the piece yet, send an already written piece to us, or request the full contributor guidelines from us at Work.Buzz@careerbuilder.com.
+Feel free to pitch us your idea if you haven’t written the piece yet, send an already written piece to us, or just get in touch by emailing Work.Buzz@careerbuilder.com.